supertypeai/articles/articles/streaming-data-processing-part-3.md

 |       3       | 2023-06-18 07:05:00 | 2023-06-18  |      3      |      7     |       4        |
 ```

 Note that each record in the `aggregated_sales` table corresponds to the sum of quantities sold for a particular product on a specific platform and order date within a microbatch, which has a 1-minute interval.
+The timestamps in the `processed_at` column are stored in UTC timezone, similar to the `created_at` column in the `orders` table in Cassandra.

 You can keep the `producer.py` script and the Spark Streaming application running to continuously produce and process the data stream.
 To stop the operation, plaese follow the steps below.
 1. Go to the terminal running the `producer.py` script and press Ctrl + C to stop the producer application.